World Antimicrobial Awareness Week 2020: preserving a precious resource

-Experts predict that in 30 years’ time, antimicrobial resistance-related infections will kill 10 million people a year worldwide, unless we take drastic action.
-This represents more people than those who currently die from cancer across the globe.
-It’s therefore clear that antimicrobial resistance (AMR) needs urgent and widespread action, if we’re to avoid this sobering prediction from becoming reality.
+Experts predict that in 30 years’ time, antimicrobial resistance-related infections will kill 10 million people a year worldwide, more than those who currently die from cancer, unless drastic action is taken…

 Due to their widespread availability, low cost and relative safety, antibiotics are among the most misused and overused of all medicines in humans and animals.
 Examples of misuse include over-prescription, inappropriate treatment duration, inadequate dosage, not complying with the prescribed regimen and self-medication without proper consultation.

 But the largest consumer of antibiotics is actually agriculture, since they’re used to treat and prevent bacterial infections and promote the growth of food animals for consumption worldwide.
 Using such immense volumes in food production and their unintended wide release into the environment through agricultural sewage impacts antimicrobial resistance in human pathogens, with considerable public health consequences.
 Antimicrobial additives are also used in plant agriculture and industrial applications.